20 Best Trap Workout and Exercises for Mass and Strength

 3. Slowly shrug your shoulders up toward your ears.

-4. At the top, pause for a moment and contract hard through your traps and rhomboids.
+4. At the top, pause momentarily and contract hard through your traps and rhomboids.

 5. Slowly lower the weights back to the starting position.